-Under this policy consultation will be undertaken about specific land parcels with all internal and external stakeholders in line with Council's Community Engagement Policy prior to any road or reserve being discontinued.
+Under this policy consultation will be undertaken about specific land parcels with all internal and external stakeholders in line with Council's Community Engagement Policy prior to any road or reserve being recommended for a discontinuance.

 The relevant Ward Councillor will also be kept informed.